-Level 1 - Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.

-Level 2 - Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset either directly or indirectly.

-Level 3 - Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgement.
+- Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date. - Level 2 Investments with inputs, other than quoted prices included within Level 1, that are observable for an asset either directly or indirectly. - Level 3 Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.

+A Assets at Fair Value as of Septe mber 30, 2024

-Investments by Fair Value Level At 9/30/2023 Act oted Prices in ive Markets for entical Assets Level 1 Ot gnificant Other oservable Inputs Level 2 Significa Unobserv Inputs Level : able
+Investments by Fair Value Level Fair Value le uoted Prices in Active Markets dentical for ssets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

 Debt Securities

-U.S. Government Guaranteed \$ 45,222,466 \$ 45,222,466 \$ - \$ -
+U.S. Government Guaranteed \$ 47,684,178 \$ 47,684,178 \$ - \$ -

 Real estate 103,200

-Certificates of deposit 222,750
+Certificates of deposit 223,882

-Money market account 193,704
+Money market account 779,495

-Other cash equivalents 2,588,853
+Other cash equivalents 2,625,816

-Total \$ 48,330,973
+Total \$ 51,416,571